ankostis/jsonschema/docs/errors.rst

 To summarize, each tree contains child trees that can be accessed by indexing the tree to get the corresponding child tree for a given index into the instance.
-Each tree and child has a :attr:`~ErrorTree.errors` attribute, a dict, that maps the failed checker to the corresponding validation error.
+Each tree and child has a :attr:`~ErrorTree.errors` attribute, a dict, that maps the failed rule to the corresponding validation error.

 best_match and relevance